Clever-ISA/Clever-ISA/specs/Main.md

 - 0x020 (movsx): Moves a signed integer operand from the second operand, to the first.
 If the second operand is smaller than the first, the highest bit is copied to each higher bit in the first operand.
 - 0x021 (bswap): Moves the second operand into the first, swapping the order of the bytes stored.

+`movsx` modifies the behaviour of heterogenous operand sizes as follows:
+- The value of the source operand is loaded
+- If it is at least the size of the destination operand, it is truncated to the destination size as normal,
+- Otherwise, if is less than the size of the destination operand, the value is sign extended to the size of the destination operand.

+`bswap`, unlike other instructions, forbids heterogenous operand sizes, and both operands must be the same size.

 ### Block Operations